The evaluation comes as part of a pledge by the new chairman of the Federal Energy Regulatory Commission to go over all departmental practices.

 The specifics of the review have not been released, the Commission release saying that “the format and scope of the review are being discussed.”

 The FERC is an independent body that regulates interstate movements of natural gas, oil and electricity.
 In February, the Commission lost quorum due to retirements, delaying decisions.
 In a letter to Senate Majority Leader Mitch McConnell, the Electric Reliability Coordinating Council cited an application backlog of over $50 billion’s worth of projects waiting for approval.
 The Commission regained quorum in August with the appointment of Robert Powelson and Neil Chatterjee.
-Chairman McIntyre confirmed as chairman by the Senate 2 November 2017.
+Chairman McIntyre was confirmed as chairman by the Senate 2 November 2017.